en

 1D barcodes

 1D barcodes, also known as linear barcodes, store data in a series of parallel lines of varying widths and spacings.
-This is the classic type of barcode many of us remember from years ago.
+This is the classic barcode format many people recognize from packaging, tickets, and labels.

 Code 128